The Permian Extinction

 Reading a Layered Catastrophe

 n some beds, trilobites lie stacked and oriented in the same direction, suggesting they were overwhelmed at once rather than scattered over years.
-Geochemists find signs of anoxia and other stress in the surrounding rock, linking these death horizons to broader environmental crises that built toward the end Permian extinction.
+Geochemists find signs of anoxia and toxic hydrogen sulphide in the surrounding rock, linking these death horizons to broader environmental crises that built toward the end-Permian extinction.
 In a single slab, it is possible to see both a local event and a chapter in a much larger planetary disruption.

 When Success Is Not Enough